masume-r/Predicting-Birth-Plans-Based-on-Socioeconomic-Factors/README.md

 # 📊 Predicting Birth Plans Based on Socioeconomic Factors

 ## 📝 Overview
-This project analyzes factors influencing individuals' plans to have children using a dataset from the **Korean Longitudinal Survey of Women and Families (KLoWF)** and **Korean Statistical Information Service (KOSIS)**.
+This project analyzes factors influencing individuals' plans to have children using a dataset from the **Korean Longitudinal Survey of Women and Families (KLoWF)** .
 The study utilizes **Random Forest Classification** and **Logistic Regression** to determine key predictors of birth planning.

 ### 🔍 Two Perspectives of Analysis
 This project examines birth planning from two different perspectives: